codurance/site/src/_newsletters/2019-10-07-newsletter.md

 Welcome back!

-In September we also hosted a successful London Careers Open House, welcoming many budding Craftspeople to our office for a highly enjoyable evening of talks and networking.
+In October we also hosted a successful London Careers Open House, welcoming many budding Craftspeople to our office for a highly enjoyable evening of talks and networking.

 Keeping up-to-date with technology trends is part of what we do and therefore this month we're pleased to include a word from Principal Craftsperson James Birnie.
-You can also find included in this issue a podcast episode featuring our co-founder Sandro Mancuso, an article on ‘7 Testing Sins' and an introduction to Category Theory for Programmers - enjoy!
+You can find included in this issue a podcast episode featuring our co-founder Sandro Mancuso, an article on ‘7 Testing Sins' and an introduction to Category Theory for Programmers - enjoy!

 Until next time,
 The Codurance team